voedger/reqmd/worklog.md

 ### Dry run option

 - Copilot.Claude: Add dry-run option, similar to git,  to requirements.md.
 Implement it in main.go, applier.go.
-Applier shall just output all actions, like in verbode mode
+Applier shall just output all actions, like in verbode mode🤔
+  - Need to pass an argument to the applier factory

 --------------------